 These skill sets, duties, and responsibilities are all IAHHRM CORE CREDITS required for a Registered Estate Manager (REM) certificate.
-Fewer credits are required for our other registrations and certificates
+Fewer credits are needed for our other registrations and licenses.

 Employers can have team members take one class to fill a gap in their service - or take the entire course.

-All graduates have a Licensed Registry Number verifiable at our website and are published in our register.
+All graduates have a Licensed Registry Number verifiable on our website and are published in our register.
 Typically required success criteria and skill sets achieved will be easy to answer during interviews.